Pirsig/KSAEA/Readme.txt

 the end, it creates different approaches to a similar problem many of us have with not being satisfied with the current tech/science setup and it's up to you which approach you like best.

+Module Manager (http://forum.kerbalspaceprogram.com/threads/55219-Module-Manager) is required for this mod to function and is included in the download.
+Do not extract it if you have a more recent version.

+INSTALLATION

+1. Delete any previous version of KSAEA or older version of Module Manager.
-INSTALLATION: Unzip all contents to your Kerbal Space Program/GameData folder.
+2. Unzip all contents to your Kerbal Space Program/GameData folder.

 NOTE: If you're using this with an in progress save, any part you have already researched will still be available to you, even if it's now moved to a node you've not researched.
 This has to do with the way the persistence file saves the parts you've unlocked and can only be remedied by manually changing the persistence file or starting a new game.

-Module Manager (http://forum.kerbalspaceprogram.com/threads/55219-Module-Manager) is required for this mod to function and is included in the download.
-Do not extract it if you have a more recent version.

 This rebalance builds on code and concepts from Science Revisted by Captrobau (http://forum.kerbalspaceprogram.com/threads/65033-Science-Revisited-New-and-improved-ways-to-do-science-1-3-1)